 My name is Stacey Hartwig and I am the Parent Mentor for Coventry Local School District.
-I have lived in the district for 21 years and I have 2 sons that attend Coventry Schools and one who graduated in 2015!
+I have lived in the district for 25 years and I have 1 son that attends Coventry Schools and two who have graduated from CHS in 2015 and 2019.
 As a parent of multiple children with disabilities, I can help you with my knowledge of how the special education system works and with firsthand knowledge of parenting a child with special needs.

 I am here to listen and provide support to all families that receive special services.
-I am also available to attend IEP or other meeting with parents and educational staff as needed.
+I am also available to attend IEP or other meetings with parents and educational staff as needed.
 My goal is to facilitate positive parent/professional relationships within Coventry Schools.
 Please note that I work part-time, if you are unable to reach me please leave a message or send me an email and I will get back to you ASAP.
-See below for a more detailed description of the Parent Mentors of Ohio (PMO).
+See below for a more detailed description of Ohio's Parent Mentor Project.

-The mission of the Parent Mentors of Ohio (PMO) is to provide the necessary support and resources, free of charge, to families of children with disabilities and the professionals who serve them.
+The mission of Ohio's Parent Mentor Project is to provide the necessary support and resources, free of charge, to families of children with disabilities and the professionals who serve them.

 No Cost For Services

 All parent mentor services are free of charge to families.
-The Ohio Department of Education provides the funds for Ohio Parent Mentor projects.
+The Ohio Department of Education provides the funds for Ohio's Parent Mentor Projects.

 What does a parent mentor do?